genesys/DX-temp-android-docs/quick_start.md

 1. **Configure gradle version**
    Open `File->Project Structure` on android studio top menu to configure the gradle version on your project.
+   > Gradle version and android gradle plugin version should be synced according to android development docs.
+     In case of project sync failure or build error that relates to gradle, validate that the configured gradle versions are aligned.

 2. **Import SDK's artifacts**